tieubao/notes/source/_posts/2013-12-03-a-mapbox-plugin-for-octopress.markdown

 {% mapbox 10.8148 106.6748 16 %}

 OK, that's all.
-Please feel free to use this {%gemoji smile%}
+Please feel free to use this.